Home > Construction & Real Estate > Cast Irons

 Steps on cooling:

-1. When the alloy falls below the liquidus, graphite begins to precipitate out.
-For a simple Fe-C system this means the composition must be hypereutectic, but the addition of Si moves the eutectic composition by stabilising the graphite phase.
-The graphite precipitates are flake-like with growth occurring in preferred crystallographic directions
+1. The alloy begins to precipitate graphite when it falls below the liquidus.
+For a simple Fe-C system, this means it must be hypereutectic.
+However, the addition of Si alters the eutectic composition by stabilizing the graphite.

-(austenite) eutectic forms from the remaining liquid phase this is known as ledeburite.
+2. At eutectic temperature, a cementite and austenite eutectic forms from the remaining liquid phase known as ledeburite.

-3. As the temperature continues to decrease carbon diffuses out of solid solution to the graphite precipitates.
+3. As temperature decreases, carbon diffuses out of solid solution to the graphite precipitates.

 How to Choose the Right Baling Wire for Your Needs?